start-jsk/rtmros_common/README.md

  - Submit a pull request on GitHub to the repository
  - Please check travic-ci status after sending your pull request.

-4. Using other forked branch before merging into master.
+4. Uses other forked repository *before* merged into master.

 You don't need to wait for the maintainers to merge some pull requests by others before you use them.
  - Adding other's remote repository to your git remote